Open Education: From Resources to Practice

-During Open Education Week, the coffee course ‘Open Educational Practice: An Introduction’, introduced OER and some of the foundational considerations to ‘adopting’ open education.
-In this upcoming course, you’ll explore some of the deeper issues surrounding open education; specifically, practical decisions and questions that should be asked when developing, reusing, and collaborating on open education activities.
-Each day the facilitators will provide stimulus for reflection and group discussion, as well as a synthesis of the previous days’ discussion.
+During Open Education Week in March this year, the coffee course ‘Open Educational Practice: An Introduction’, introduced OER and some of the foundational considerations to ‘adopting’ open education.
+In this course, you’ll explore some of the deeper issues surrounding open education; specifically, practical decisions and questions that should be asked when developing, reusing, and collaborating on open education activities.

 This course ran from Monday, 23 October to Friday, 27 October 2017 through this blog but is accessible online to anyone interested.
 There are 5 blog posts that will take about 10-15 minutes to work through.

 - Day One: From Resources to Practice: why ‘mere access’ isn’t enough.
 We’ll cover the concepts of Open Educational Resources (OER), and Open Educational Practice (OEP) as a way of showing that openness is more than just making content.
 We’ll consider the role of open teaching practices, open assessment, and the very practical elements of working in this way.
 Participants will have the chance to share their experiences, and reflect on how their own version of open practice would work.

 - Day Two: ‘I’ll know it when I see it’, or, usefully defining quality in openness.
 One of the core criticisms levelled against openness is that ‘you get what you pay for’ – inferring that free resources and open practices are only shared when they can’t be commercialised.
 Today, we’ll discuss a range of emerging issues about open quality, and the activities worldwide that seek to address and guide quality practice.